 Introduction to Network Authentication Guides

-Some PIV based authentication to Microsoft Domain Controllers maybe impacted by May 2022 Windows server patches.
-If you encounter these PIV network logon issues, please review the CISA Guidance, which is supported by the following Microsoft Knowledge Base Article page.
-Additional technical guidance can be requested through cyberlaison at CISA dot DHS dot GOV
+Some PIV-based authentication to Microsoft Domain Controllers are impacted by May 2022 Windows server patches.
+If you encounter these PIV network logon issues, please review the CISA Guidance which is supported by the following KB5014754—Certificate-based authentication changes on Windows domain controllers page.
+Additional technical guidance can be requested through cyberlaison at CISA dot DHS dot gov.

 These Network Authentication guides will help you configure your Windows network domain for smart card logon using PIV credentials.